adomani/Syllabus/.src/TPwL_source.md

   * ...

 As I said, the functionality of the `∀` menu is very new, so the information above is subject to change and may be buggy!

+##  Unix-based installation from the command-line

+Below are instructions on creating a new project using the command-line on Unix-based systems.
+They may also work for MacOS or Windows, assuming that you have access to a terminal.

 [Source: Mathlib](https://leanprover-community.github.io/install/project.html#creating-a-lean-project)